ademers/pendingusermodule/README.md

 ## Pending User Module Overview

-A Craft 3 Module that sets the status of all newly created users to pending.
+When a user account is created via a Craft 3 front-end registration form, this module sets the status of the user account to pending.
+An admin must then manually activate the new user account.

 ## Using Pending User Module